 Bill resides in South Coatesville Borough and serves on the Planning Commission.
 He is very active in the Association of Continuity Professionals Liberty Valley, Chester County FIRST, Philadelphia Infragard Chapter, and Team Rubicon.
 Bill enjoys spending his free time at the Avalon, NJ beaches, traveling, reading, fishing, and various other outdoor activities.

-Andrew serves as the Emergency Planning Coordinator and is responsible for developing and maintaining municipal, school, dam and organizational plans.
-He also coordinates with the agencies in plan development and/or revision as required by the Commonwealth of Pennsylvania.
+Gabby serves as an Emergency Planning Coordinator focusing on maintaining municipal, dam and organizational plans.
+She also coordinates with the agencies in plan development and/or revision as required by the Commonwealth of Pennsylvania.
+One area of focus she is passionate about is mitigation.

 Tony joined the Emergency Managment Division in 2003 after a long career with Chemical Leaman Tank Lines where he investigated accidents and oversaw the truck inspection program.